 A: Most shaving brushes are made with badger hair.
-Badger hair absorbs heat and water better than other options like nylon, boar and horse bristles.
+Badger hair absorbs heat and water better than other options like synthetic, boar and horse hair bristles.
 Additionally, badger hair is very soft on the face making badger hair the most popular choice for wet shavers for over 200 years.

 Being a natural product, badger hair needs to be cared for so assuming the brush is well looked after how long should it last?
 I spoke with Mark Watterson who owns Simpson / Vulfix; they make some of the finest shaving brushes in the world.
 Mark tells me that if looked after properly a shaving brush should last around 10 years.
 Brushes that last less than 10 years have frequently been misused and neglected.

 So How Do You Get Maximum Value From Your Brush?